Samuel-venezia/Approaches-to-Image-Stitching/README.md

 # Feature-based Approaches to Multi-View Image Stitching
 ## Samuel Venezia, Sonya Coleman, Dermot Kerr, and John Fegan
-This repo contrains the code and data related to the conference paper, Feature-based Approaches to Multi-View Image Stitching.
+This repo contains the code and data related to the conference paper, Feature-based Approaches to Multi-View Image Stitching.

 ### Algorithms at each stage and their Parameters